 Depending on the scheduling scenario setup will vary.
 There are two main scenarios:

-Remote execution installation, where the Test Studio Standalone installation, Scheduling Server and Execution client could be optionally on more than one machine
+Remote execution installation, where the Test Studio Standalone installation, Scheduling and Storage Servers and Execution client could be optionally on more than one machine.

 The local all-in-one setup allows you to schedule the test lists for a certain time in the future.
 The execution is on the same machine and complete standalone installation of Test Studio is sufficient to setup that configuration.